-Bullying is defined as 'behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally'.
-Repeated bullying usually has a significant emotional component, where the anticipation and fear of being bullied seriously affects the behaviour of the victim.

-It can be inflicted on a child by another child or an adult.
+- 38.2 Bullying is defined as 'behaviour by an individual or group, usually repeated over time, which intentionally hurts another individual or group either physically or emotionally'.
+Repeated bullying usually has a significant emotional component, where the anticipation and fear of being bullied seriously affects the behaviour of the victim. - 38.3 It can be inflicted on a child by another child or an adult.
 Bullying can take many forms (for instance, cyber-bullying via text messages or the internet), and is often motivated by prejudice against particular groups, for example on grounds of race, religion, gender, sexual orientation, or because a child is adopted or has caring responsibilities.
-It might be motivated by actual differences between children, or perceived differences.

-OVERDALE INFANT SCHOOL has a legal duty to ensure we have an Anti-Bully Policy in place and that all staff, children and parents/carers are made aware of it.
-This document can be accessed on our schools website Overdale Infant School - Policies (overdale-inf.leicester.sch.uk) and sets out clear procedures in managing such incidents within the school.
-We also deliver work in school about anti-bullying though assemblies and lessons and our staff are trained in appropriately dealing with such incidents.

-However, at times, bullying such as child on child abuse; sexualised behaviour, serious incidents of harm, homophobic behaviours, cyber bullying and Sexting/Use of mobile phones may occur and will be taken seriously and as a serious safeguarding concern especially if the child is at risk of significant harm.
+It might be motivated by actual differences between children, or perceived differences. - 38.4 Overdale Infant School has a legal duty to ensure we have an Anti-Bully Policy in place and that all staff, children and parents/carers are made aware of it.
+This document can be accessed on our Trust website (Anti-bullying Policy) and sets out clear procedures in managing such incidents within the school.
+We also deliver work in school about anti-bullying though assemblies and lessons and our staff are trained in appropriately dealing with such incidents. - 38.5 However, at times, bullying such as child on child abuse; sexualised behaviour, serious incidents of harm, homophobic behaviours, cyber bullying and Sexting/Use of mobile phones may occur and will be taken seriously and as a serious safeguarding concern especially if the child is at risk of significant harm.
 In such cases, our Designated Safeguarding Lead and the Headteacher will assess the situation and seek advice and guidance from Children's Social care or the Police especially in relation to illegal activity.

-12.0 OUR LOCAL PRIORITIES
+39. Local Priorities

-Within Leicester City, the Local Authority and LSCPB has have their own priorities which reflect the area in which Overdale Infant School is based.
+- 39.1 Within Leicester City, the Local Authority and LSCPB has have their own priorities which reflect the area in which Overdale Infant School is based.
 Some of these include being aware of Knife Crime, Gang Related Issues, Radicalisation, County Lines, Criminal Activity, Antisocial Behaviour, FGM and Contextual Safeguarding.
 (This is not an exhaustive list).

-Within our local community area, our priorities are:
+- 39.2 Within our local community area, our priorities are:

 - Substance Misuse.

 - Domestic Violence

 - Neglect.

 - Looked After Children.

 - Mental Health issues

 - Awareness of County Lines.

 - Awareness of Knife Crime.

 - Awareness of tensions between local communities

+- Poverty